 Going back to work after retirement can be a very different experience than a work experience before retirement.
 Many retirees go back part-time, leaving more time for leisurely activities.
 Others are choosing consulting jobs or are taking advantage of the gig economy, providing a more flexible schedule and control.

 With implications for both consumers and employers, New Expectations, New Rewards: Work in Retirement for Middle-Income Boomers brings quantitative insight to the rapidly changing role of work in the new retirement equation and explores how Boomers are blurring the lines between working for pay and retirement.

-One-third (28%) of retired Boomers are either currently employed in retirement or have been employed for pay previously in retirement.
+One-third (28%) of retired Boomers are either currently working after retirement retirement or have been employed for pay previously in retirement.

-Of retired Boomers who are not currently employed, half (48%) would like to work but cannot, most often because of health reasons.
+Of retired Boomers who are not currently employed, half (48%) would be interested in going back to work after retirement, but cannot, most often because of health reasons.

-More than three-quarters (78%) of employed retirees report they are as satisfied or more satisfied with their job compared with their pre-retirement work.
+More than three-quarters (78%) of retirees working after retirement report they are as satisfied or more satisfied with their job compared with their pre-retirement work.
 One-third (32%) report being much more satisfied now.